identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

 ## HTTP Error Status Code

-When a request compliant with this specification does not meet its authorization state requirements, the resource server responds using the `403` HTTP status code with the Bearer authentication scheme's error parameter (from [RFC6750]) .
+The resource server responds with a `403` HTTP status code using the Bearer authentication scheme's error parameter (from [RFC6750]) when a request compliant with this specification does not meet its authorization state requirements.

 ## Error Codes